ACT® Writing Test | All You Need To Know

 Total ACT Writing Score 2 - 12

 Remember that your ACT score report contains an ELA (English Language Arts) score.
 This score is calculated based on your ACT English, ACT Reading, and ACT Writing scores and is crucial if you plan to major in the humanities.
-You will NOT get an ELA score if you do not opt for the ACT Writing Test.
+You will not get an ELA score if you do not opt for the ACT Writing Test.
 If you're curious about how the ACT is scored, check out our article on the ACT scoring structure.

 The ACT Writing section is an optional test and does not affect your total ACT score.

-How Hard Is ACT Writing?
+How Hard is ACT Writing?

 The ACT Writing section can be challenging, depending on how well you can execute a cohesive essay and demonstrate your mastery of standard written English.
 Assessment is based on your ability to read a text critically, form an argument, and support it with logic.